Canon 1Ds Mark III vs G7X Mark II

 - More modern: Reflects 8 years and 6 months of technical progress since the 1Ds Mark III launch.

-If the number of relative strengths (bullet points above) is taken as a guide, the G7X Mark II is the clear winner of the contest (15 : 11 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the G7X Mark II is the clear winner of the contest (17 : 10 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
+A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

 In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it remains incomplete and does no justice, for example, to the way the 1Ds Mark III or the G7X Mark II perform in practice.
 User reviews that are available, for instance, at amazon can sometimes shed light on these issues, but such feedback is all too often partial, inconsistent, and inaccurate.